 - Viewer: Can download, preview, and share files and folders in the collaborative folder.

 - Previewer: Can preview files and folders in the collaborative folder.

 - Uploader: Can upload files and folders to the collaborative folder.

-Important: Box uses waterfall permissions, i.e., collaborators will have the same permission level in subfolders as they do in the top folder.
+Box uses waterfall permissions, i.e., permissions that flow downhill and can only expand at lower levels, meaning that collaborators will have the same permission level in subfolders as they do in the top folder.
 You can assign a given collaborator to a role with more permissions in folders deeper in your folder hierarchy.
 To do so, first invite the collaborator to the subfolder at the higher permission level.
 Then invite the collaborator higher in the folder structure at the more restrictive permission level.
 This will allow your collaborator to have different permissions at different levels of the folder structure.

 For example, suppose a department head has a folder structure like this:

 The department head wants the leader of each team to be able to view documents pertaining to other teams (in the other subfolders) and documents pertaining to the department as a whole (in the top-level folder), but not to be able to change them.
 However, each team leader needs to be able to upload, edit, and delete files in the folder for his or her own team.